orlamadden/ci-milestone-one/README.md

 #### User Stories

 1. As a potential customer (and returning customer), I want to check the opening hours of Matt’s Café so I know it is open when I arrive.
-2. As a potential customer, I want to check the location of Matt’s Café as I have never been there before and want to know where it is.
+2. As a potential customer, I want to check the location of Matt’s Café as I have never been there before and want to know where it is located.
 3. As a potential customer (and returning customer), I want to read the menu before I decide to eat here.
+I want to see pricing information.
-4. As a potential customer I want to see if Matt’s Café has social media presence so I can see what other people on Facebook are saying about them.
+4. As a potential customer I want to see if Matt’s Café has social media presence so I can see what other people on Facebook are saying about them in the public sphere.
 5. As a potential customer I want to be able to check Matt’s Café on my mobile device as I do not own a laptop or desktop.
+I expect it to work on mobile.
 6. As a potential customer I want to see images of what Matt’s Café has on offer.
 7. As a potential customer I want to be able to contact Matt’s Café if the website does not answer all my questions.
+I want to see a contact form so I can submit information.
 8. As a potential customer with dietary requirements, I want to contact Matt to see if they can offer a Vegetarian/Vegan alternative to their current menu.
+I want to see what items are included in each meal.

 #### Wireframes